 By Skyler Gomez | On | Comments (0)

-Ntozake Shange (1948 2018) was an African American playwright, poet, and feminist.
+Ntozake Shange (1948 – 2018) was an African American playwright, poet, and feminist.
 She is best remembered for her 1975 Obie Award-winning choreopoem, For Colored Girls Who Have Considered Suicide / When the Rainbow is Enuf.
 Following is a selection of inspiring and empowering quotes by Ntozake Shange, a valiant and unapologetic talent.

 Born in Trenton, New Jersey, she was the oldest of four children in an upper-middle-class family.
 She attended a white school where she endured racial attacks to receive a “quality” education.
 Shange’s family pushed her to find an artistic outlet which was how she discovered her love for poetry.